pss959/EasyMaker3D/PublicDoc/docs/Quickstart.rst

 .. incimage:: /images/QuickstartCylinder.jpg 240px right

-Drag the top (green) scaler down until the height of the cylinder is 3 units.
+Drag the top (blue) scaler down until the height of the cylinder is 3 units.

 |block-image|